COVID-19: ABG IP working with normality. Updated Information on Intellectual Property Offices

 Spanish Patent and Trademark Office (SPTO)

 On 14 March 2020, Royal Decree 463/2020 declaring state of alarm entered into force in Spain.
-Consequently, the Spanish Patent and Trademark Office (SPTO) reported on 16 March 2020 (read the announcement in Spanish) that, as a general rule, its administrative procedures are suspended.
-When the state of alarm ceases to apply, the time periods will run again.
+Consequently, the Spanish Patent and Trademark Office (SPTO) reported on 16 March 2020 (read the announcement in Spanish) that, as a general rule, its administrative procedures were suspended.
 Thus:

 – Time periods that were already “alive” before the entry into force of the Royal Decree are interrupted.
-They will continue running when the Royal Decree (or extensions thereof) losses effect.
+They will continue running when the Royal Decree (or extensions thereof) losses effect (1 June)*.

-– Time periods that are “born” during the state of alarm shall begin to run from the first working day when the Royal Decree (or extensions thereof) losses effect.
+– Time periods that are “born” during the state of alarm shall begin to run from the first working day when the Royal Decree (or extensions thereof) losses effect (1 June)*.

-– Time limits for administrative appeals shall be calculated from the working day following the date on which the state of alarm ceases to apply, irrespective of the time that has elapsed since the notification of the administrative action which is the subject of the appeal before the declaration of the state of alarm.
+– Time limits for administrative appeals shall be calculated from the working day following the date on which the state of alarm ceases to apply (1 June)*, irrespective of the time that has elapsed since the notification of the administrative action which is the subject of the appeal before the declaration of the state of alarm.

 Telephone and electronic customer services available.